-The following table represents the development of reserves, net of reinsurance, for calendar years 2013 through 2023.
+The following table represents the development of reserves, net of reinsurance, for calendar years 2014 through 2024.
 The top line of the table shows the reserves at the balance sheet date for each of the indicated years.
 This represents the estimated amounts of losses and loss adjustment expenses for claims arising in all years that were unpaid at the balance sheet date, including losses that had been incurred but not yet reported to us.
-The upper portion of the table shows the cumulative amounts paid as of the end of each successive year with respect to those claims.
-The lower portion of the table shows the re-estimated amount of the previously recorded reserves based on experience as of the end of each succeeding year, including cumulative payments made since the end of the respective year.
+The upper portion of the table shows the re-estimated amount of the previously recorded reserves based on experience as of the end of each successing year, including cumulative payments made since the end of the respective year.
 The estimate changes as more information becomes known about the payments, frequency and severity of claims for individual years.
-Favorable loss development, shown as a cumulative redundancy in the table, exists when the original reserve estimate is greater than the re-estimated reserves at December 31, 2023.
+Favorable loss development, shown as a cumulative redundancy in the table, exists when the original reserve estimate is greater than the re-estimated reserves at December 31, 2024.